The sensual experience of '69

 The story revolves around Lorna (Janine Reynaud), an S&M performer at an upscale nightclub who finds herself in a bizarre and sometimes hazy world of dwarves, bondage and torture, mannequin fornication and murder.
 Everyone around her seems to turn up dead and she isn't sure if she is dreaming the whole thing or is actually a temptress who seduces and then kills her lovers.
 Or perhaps she is just losing her mind.

 Please don't misunderstand me.
 I do think the film is a good one and perhaps one of the best of Franco's that I've seen, but it's far from perfect.
 I like the fact that it's not just topless female prison guards flogging topless female inmates like so many of Franco's later movies.

 It's not just pointless sex and violence, although obviously I do appreciate films with copious amounts of both, but I also like films that are unique and clever and Succubus does challenge the audience to think.
 Not everything makes perfect sense and not everything is profound but the surreal, abstract imagery and shrouded plot do require some cerebral activity from the viewer.

 It does have a decent amount of nudity, which of course is a good thing, although all of it is from Janine Reynaud who was already getting a little long in the tooth when she started acting.
 But the biggest gripe I have with Succubus is how slowly things develop.
 Some may describe it as "leisurely paced" but I prefer to call it painfully slow.
 It's so goddamn slow that if the story didn't come together in the end like it did, I'd still be calling this film a festering pile of shit.

-Booby Rating: 2.5 out of 5 - Click to see who gets naked and how many nude scenes.
+Booby Rating/Index: 2.5 out of 5 - Click to see the nude scenes.